 2 Days for 1 Digipass

 With our booking, I added on a 2 days for 1 DigiPass.
-With the aim this would save money on getting some of the ride photos.
+With the aim, this would save money on getting some of the ride photos.
 With a family of 4 we got 2 wristbands, as long as someone wearing a band is in the photos, the photo can be added to the pass.
 J and I wore one each.
 We used this for the walkabout photographer, Runnaway Mine, Cbeebies photo studio and Octonauts rides.
 Disappointingly we didn’t get all the photos scanned on the Digipass.
 None of the ride ones were there.

 Checking into the Hotel.

-It took us a while to actually get into the hotel, as the kids wanted to play on the aeroplane and Cbeebies bug outside the main door.
+It took us a while to actually get into the hotel, as the kids wanted to play on the airplane and Cbeebies bug outside the main door.
 Once inside the foyer had entertainment features on the walls for the kids and a magical looking book sculpture right in the middle.
 This afforded me some peace while I finished booking us in.

 The lifts up to our room were room card controlled and had children orientated music and lights but also had a button so you could turn this off.